 Instead of retaining negative energy, individuals are able to focus on their role in the company.

 When employees feel psychologically unsafe, they process little comments from their colleagues as antagonistic and feel more threatened by particularly enthusiastic and competitive peers.
+It doesn't matter when this happens to large corporations or smaller teams.
+The effects are noticeable still.

 This is because the amygdala (in the brain) processes these usually insignificant interactions and events as dangerous and trigger the fight-or-flight reaction.